mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 Here is an example of a simple HTTP server in a file named `main.go`.
 To run it, enter `go run main.go` and browse localhost:1234.

+TODO: Extract more information from pages 191-195 in the blue book?

 ```go
 package main